tencent cloud

 Custom: Manually enter the destination port and select the protocol.

-port protocol template: Select the required address template from the existing content of the port template protocol.
-For custom templates for port protocols, refer to Address Template > Create Template.
-Rule Priority:
+port protocol template: select the required address template from the existing port template protocol content.
+For custom port protocol templates, refer to Address Template > Add Template.

 Earliest: Set the priority to 1.